Augmentative & Alternative Communication (AAC)

 ASHA: “Augmentative and Alternative Communication (AAC)” https://www.asha.org/public/speech/disorders/AAc/

 Augmentative Communication Therapies

-Cynthia A. Cottier is a Speech-Language Pathologist who has been working in the field of Augmentative and Alternative, Communication (AAC) since 1980.
-She developed the AAC program for the Los Angeles Unified School District (LAUSD) during a seven-year stint and went into private practice in 1992.
+Cynthia, A. Cottier, M.A., M.Ed., CCC, is a Speech-Language Pathologist who has been working in the field of Augmentative and Alternative, Communication (AAC) since 1980.
 She has extensive experience working directly with individuals ranging in age from 2 to 75+ years and of all disabilities.
-In addition, Ms. Cottier has a vast knowledge of a wide variety of state-of-the-art augmentative and assistive systems, techniques and strategies.
+In addition, Ms. Cottier has vast knowledge of a wide variety of state-of-the-art augmentative and assistive systems, techniques and strategies.

 Susan Berkowitz, M.S., M.Ed., C.C.C., SLP

 San Diego, CA

 Susan Berkowitz is a speech therapist who serves the San Diego and Orange County areas.
 She also serves Riverside County, San Bernardino County, and occasionally Imperial County.
 She has been in practice for over 30 years, and she provides AAC assessments for no-tech, low-tech, and high-tech solutions for people with communication difficulties.
 She conducts environmental evaluations for the implementation of communication skills programs.
 She consults to schools, parents, day programs, and residential programs, and she assists with setting intervention programs into place.
 She will also provide programming and training of AAC devices for her clients.